 By default, Eva emits alarms for - and reduces the sets of possible results of - signed arithmetic computations where the possibility of an overflow exists.
 Indeed, such overflows have an undefined behavior according to paragraph 6.5.5 of the ISO/IEC 9899:1999 standard.
 If useful, it is also possible to assume that signed integers overflow according to a 2's complement representation.
 The option -no-warn-signed-overflow can be used to this end.
-A reminder message is nevertheless emitted operations that are detected as potentially overflowing.
-Regardless of the value of option -warn-signed-overflow, a warning is emitted on signed arithmetic operations applied to the cast to signed int of an address, since the compiler may place variables in memory at will.
+A reminder warning is nevertheless emitted on operations that are detected as potentially overflowing.
+This warning can also be disabled by option -eva-warn-key signed-overflow=inactive.